krishang118/Software-Component-Cataloguing-Software/Software/README.md

  README.md
 ```

----

 ##  Features

 -  User authentication with Firebase
 -  Add/Edit/Delete software components
 -  Search and filter components

----

-##  Deployment

-This app can be deployed on:
-- Firebase Hosting
-- Netlify
-- Vercel

-You may use `npm run build` and deploy the `build/` folder to your chosen hosting service.

----

 ## Contributing